Carolina Panthers add free-agent running back Miles Sanders

 CHARLOTTE, N.C.
-(AP) — The Panthers announced Wednesday they agreed to terms with former Philadelphia Eagles running back Miles Sanders, an unrestricted free agents.
+(AP) — The Carolina Panthers announced Wednesday they agreed to terms with former Philadelphia Eagles running back Miles Sanders, an unrestricted free agent.

 Sanders ran for 1,126 yards and 11 touchdowns last season, helping the Eagles reach the Super Bowl.
 He has run for 3,708 rushing yards and 20 touchdowns in his first four seasons in the league, all with Philadelphia.